awslabs/aws-cloudfront-extensions/docs-ig/en/deployment.md

 You can view the status of the stack in the CloudFormation Console in the Status column.
 You should receive a CREATE_COMPLETE status in approximately 15 minutes.

+### Follow-up Actions

 To see details for the stack resources, choose the **Outputs** tab.
-You will find CloudFront Extensions console in **WebConsoleCloudFrontURL**.
+You will find CloudFront Extensions console URL in **WebConsoleCloudFrontURL**.
+The initial user name and password are defined in InitialUserName and InitialUserPassword parameters when you deploy the CloudFormation stack.
 As for monitoring API, the solution will create a nested stack whose name contains **NonRealtimeNestedStack** or **RealtimeNestedStack**, you will find the monitoring metric API in the **Outputs** tab of the nested stack.

+The CloudFormation stack deploys below modules:
+- Monitoring: if you set Monitoring to yes-Realtime or yes-Non-Realtime, it will deploy the monitoring feature, see [monitoring](./monitoring/overview.md) for more details.
+- Distribution management: you can manage snapshots and SSL certificates, see [distribution management](./distribution-management/overview.md) for more details.
+- Extensions repository: you can deploy a set of ready-to-use extensions (Lambda@Edge functions, CloudFront functions, CloudFormation templates).
+See [extensions repository](./extension-repository/overview.md) for more details.

 ## Lambda@Edge & CloudFront Functions collection